Abdelelah Faisal

-Abdelelah Ghazi Faisal (عبد الإله غازي فيصل; /arz/; born 27 October 2005) is an Australian professional soccer player who plays for A-League Men club Central Coast Mariners.
+Abdelelah Ghazi Faisal (عبد الإله غازي فيصل; /arz/; born 27 October 2005) is an Australian professional soccer player who plays for Iraqi Stars League club Al-Karma.

 Career

 Early years

 Faisal played at National Premier Leagues NSW club Mt Druitt Town Rangers FC where he made appearances in the 2023 Australia Cup, including a starting spot in the teams win over National Premier Leagues ACT club Canberra Croatia FC.
 He was soon signed by Macarthur FC's academy side Bulls FC Academy, where he showed immense promise for the NSW League One side, scoring back-to-back hat-tricks against Canterbury Bankstown FC in a 6–1 victory, and then in the next competitive fixture against Inter Lions in a 6–0 demolition.

 Perth Glory

 Impressed by his performances in the New South Wales State Leagues, Faisal was one of the first signings by Perth Glory for the 2024-25 A-League Men season.
 Perth's Football Director, former Socceroo Stan Lazaridis likened him to Egyptian Premier League star Mohamed Salah.

 Faisal would repay the faith shown in him immediately, in Perth's 2024 Australia Cup play-off against Brisbane Roar, netting twice as Perth qualified through a 4–2 win in Darwin.

 In January 2025, he departed the club by mutual consent to allow him to return to his family in New South Wales.